-The world looks better through a glass of rosé—and more importantly—it makes a heavenly couple with cheese.
-Once the reject of the wine world, rosé has climbed its way back to the spotlight and we couldn’t be happier to see it back where it belongs.
+The world looks better through a glass of rosé—and more importantly—it makes a heavenly partner for cheese.
+Once the reject of the wine world, rosé has returned to the spotlight, and we couldn’t be happier to see it back where it belongs.

 The process for making rosé isn’t all that different from red or white wine, but there are a few crucial differences that give rosé its distinct character and cheese pairing ability.